lucasdc6/phpdock/README.md

 # phpdock

-phpdock is a version manager from the language php, powered with [Docker](https://github.com/docker), using principally the [oficial php repository](https://hub.docker.com/\_/php/) in Docker Hub.
+phpdock is a php's version manager, powered with [Docker](https://github.com/docker), using principally the [oficial php repository](https://hub.docker.com/\_/php/) in Docker Hub.